benxgh1996/Goofy-Grandad/README.md

 1. Navigate to https://github.com/benxgh1996/Goofy-Grandad in your browser.
 2. Click on the green **Clone or download** button on the right of the page.
 3. Click **Download ZIP**, and save the Zip file to your preferred location.
 4. Unzip the ZIP file.
-The unzipped file shall have a name of **Goofy-Grandad-master**.
+The unzipped folder shall have a name of **Goofy-Grandad-master**.
 Rename it to **Goofy-Grandad**.

 ### BUILD